 Mike and I moved aboard a sailboat a couple of years ago, and we’ve been liveaboard cruising sailors ever since.
-In the past, we stuck mostly to cruising around SoCal — Santa Barbara, Ventura, Oxnard, Catalina Island, the Channel Islands.
-Well, SoCal is nice and all, but this summer we decided to go big.
+In the past, we stuck mostly to cruising around California — Santa Barbara, Ventura, Oxnard, Catalina Island, the Channel Islands.
+Well, California is nice and all, but this summer we decided to go big.

 Our vintage wooden sailboat, Typhoon, has been our pride and joy for the last couple of years.
 We love her.
 She’s amazing.
 She’s the perfect vessel for cruising around SoCal, especially Catalina Island.
 We’ve especially loved her low freeboard for easily getting in and out of our old dinghy, Mist (which we sold before departing. *sniffle, sob.* I loved that little dinghy.)
 But for crossing the Atlantic?
 Typhoon is seaworthy enough to make the trip, but you’d have to be a braver and better sailor than I am to sail her across.

 So, Mike and I bought another boat that was more what we wanted for crossing the Atlantic, cruising the Mediterranean, and living aboard a boat in the Med.

 Meet Viva, our new home.

 Crossing the Atlantic